 A typical use of AF4 at SOLVE is for size characterization of all types of samples with size above ~3 nm / 10 kDa.
 It is especially used for aggregate analysis and the testing of large polydisperse compounds with a tendency to aggregate or adsorb to surfaces.
 It is also commonly used as an orthogonal method to SEC.
 Lately, it has been increasingly applied to complex samples such as serum and plasma.
-At SOLVE we use AF4 instrumentation from Wyatt and the channels are connected to UV, RI, MALS and FL detectors.
+At SOLVE we use AF4 instrumentation from Wyatt Technology and the channels are connected to UV, RI, MALS, and FL detectors.

 - Very wide size range

 - Quantitative (with UV or RI)

 - Fractions can be collected